kossiitkgp/docs/events/git-and-github.md

 - Introduce an idea or feature directly without explaining why it is needed.
 Just starting with "Branching is an important feature and to create a new branch, we use `git branch` command" is a bad way to introduce branching.
 Make sure you firmly establish in audience' mind why they are learning.
 If you can't explain why in the beginning make a promise that it will be explained later and keep your promise.
 Otherwise, our workshops will be no different than most of the boring academic lectures.
 - Skip hands-on sessions.
 Hands on sessions are the main reason we conduct workshops, else audience would have simply watched a tutorial video.
 Repeat demos if required.
 Provide individual assistance.
 Make sure audience get their hands dirty.
 - Skip questions.
 Git contains many non-intuitive ideas.
 Audience may be confused while you are explaining the concepts.
 Re-explain things in a different way if necessary.
 Encourage audience to speak out if they have confuse.
 Tell them that Git is non-intuitive and its okay to ask small doubts.

+## Updates
+- `switch` is the new preferred way to switch branches.
+This might be included in the upcoming workshops.
+Refer [this](https://www.banterly.net/2021/07/31/new-in-git-switch-and-restore/).